mandober/debrief.math/algebra/algebraic-structures/algebraic-structures.md

 # Algebraic structures

 An **algebraic structure** is a structure on a set; it is a set of finitary operations on the carrier (underlying) set.

 A set with an additional structure is called an **algebra**.
-More complex structures (vector spaces, modules, algebras, etc.) may be defined by introducing multiple operations, different underlying sets or via axioms. **Abstract algebra** studies the properties of algebraic structures. **Universal algebra** is the formalization of the general theory of algebraic structures.
+More complex structures (vector spaces, modules, algebras, etc.) may be defined by introducing multiple operations or different underlying sets, as well as via axioms.

+**Abstract algebra** studies the properties of algebraic structures.

+**Universal algebra** is the formalization of the general theory of algebraic structures.
 Different classes of non/algebraic objects, and relations between them, are studied in terms of the *category theory*.

 Some algebraic structures with one or more operations (usually binary ops such as addition, multiplication, etc.) that obey a particular set of laws (such as associativity, closure, identity, inverse, etc.), have friendly names (e.g. group, field, ring, etc.).